yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 `https://yns.img?description=<URL-encoded description>`

 **Description Generation:**
-The `<description>` part should be a **detailed**, objective description (ideally 2-3 sentences) of the desired hero image.
-Base the description on the overall theme, style, and potentially the products or feeling described in the user's prompt.
-Focus on visual elements, mood, composition, and colors that represent the store's brand (e.g., "A bright, airy studio setting with natural wood elements displaying minimalist ceramic vases", "A dramatic, high-contrast shot of a sleek black electronic gadget on a dark textured surface").
-Aim for descriptions that capture the essence of a potential hero image.
+Generate a factual description (typically 2-3 sentences) for the `<description>` placeholder for the desired hero image.
+Focus *only* on objective visual elements: subjects, colors, key features, and **any relevant themes, names, or settings mentioned in the user's overall prompt** (e.g., "A panoramic view of the Warsaw skyline at dusk for the AI Breakfast event"). *Strictly exclude* mention of specific background composition, lighting, camera angles, mood, or subjective style words – these visual style aspects may be handled differently by the backend.

+Example: For a hero image for a modern science fiction bookstore, a good description might be:
+`"An overhead view of a sleek, modern bookshelf filled neatly with science fiction paperbacks.
+The books have varied, colorful spines, suggesting a diverse collection related to the store's theme."`

 **URL Encoding:**
 The generated description **must** be URL-encoded before being included in the placeholder URL.